Citizen Complaint Process

 Exonerated - The police officer(s) involved acted properly and will not be disciplined; or

-Not provable - There was not enough evidence to prove the complaint true or false so no further action will be taken.
+Not Sustained - There was not enough evidence to prove the complaint true or false so no further action will be taken.

 The review process